robindanzinger/chadojs/README.md

 # chadojs
 chadojs is a mocking library for nodejs which reduces the need for integration tests.
 Instead of integration tests it supports writing verification tests.

+## production ready?

+chadojs is more a proof of concept than a production ready library.
+Although it is used in some productive environments.
+Unfortunately I don't have enough time to add new interesting features.
+Still I think the basic concept is worth to have a look at.
+Especially the example how software can be implemented with chadojs and outside-in tdd.
+I hope that some day it will be enough to focus on the necessary unit tests and still guarantee the basic correctness of the application.
+If you have any issues or questions about chadojs, outside-in tdd and mocking, don't hesitate to ask me.
+Thank you!

 ## why a new mocking library
 The problem with mocks is, that the tests still pass, although the real objects might not work together any more.